Skip to content

 The total reward is divided among the following parties:

-RewardDistributionBlockRewardsBlock Rewards(Fees + Inflation)T1BlockRewards->T1:sHarvesterHarvesterSinkNetwork sink accountBeneficiaryNode-designatedbeneficiary accountT1->Sink5%T2T1->T2:s 95%T2->HarvesterRemainingT2->BeneficiaryUp to 25%
+RewardDistributionBlockRewardsBlock Rewards(Fees + Inflation)T1BlockRewards->T1:sHarvesterHarvesterSinkNetwork sink accountBeneficiaryOptionalnode-designatedbeneficiary accountT1->Sink5%T2T1->T2:s 95%T2->HarvesterRemainingT2->Beneficiary25%

 • The network sink account: